tinymovr/Tinymovr/docs/sensors/sensors.rst

     tmx.motor.pole_pairs = 15

 Next comes tuning of gains.
-Gains are determined on the resolution of a full mechanical turn fo the motor.
-When using the onboard magnetic sensor, the resolution is fixed to 8192 ticks.
-However, when using the Hall effect sensor, the mechanical resolution is variable, and amounts to `6 * pole_pair_count`.
-As such, if you have a 15 pp motor, your mechanical resolution would be 90.
+Gains are determined on the tick count of a full mechanical turn of the motor.
+When using the an absolute sensor, the tick count is fixed to 8192 ticks (the resolution can be higher as the tick count is a floating point value).

+When using the Hall effect sensor, the tick count is defined as 8192 ticks in an electrical cycle.
+Thus, your mechanical cycle tick count is variable, depending on the pole pair count of your motor.
-Because of this vast change in resolution (almost 2 orders of magnitude), the gains need to be updated:
+Because of this it is possible that the gains need to be updated.
+Below we present an example of values that work well with a 15 pp hoverboard motor:

 .. code-block:: python

     tmx.controller.position.p_gain = 5
-    tmx.controller.velocity.p_gain = 0.07
+    tmx.controller.velocity.p_gain = 0.00001

-The values above are just an example using a 15 pp hoverboard motor.
 For your own motor, you need to determine these experimentally.
-In position control mode, start by raising the default velocity gain until your motor experiences oscillations.
-The back up by a factor of two, and repeat the same for position control.
-This simple tuning heuristic does not result in an optimal configuration but the gains are workable.
+Take a look at :ref:`Tuning` for more information.

 At this point, you are ready to perform motor/sensor calibration.
 This will measure the R and L values of the motor, as well as the hall effect sensor sequence.